 More Than 8 Scaling Units

 When at the dentist, it’s important to understand not only what you’re being charged for but also for how many units of time.
 A unit of scaling represents 15 minutes.
-When was the last time you were at the dentist for a cleaning and were in the chair more than 30-45 minutes total?
+When was the last time you were at the dentist for a cleaning and were in the chair for more than 30-45 minutes total?
 Check the total number of scaling and polishing units charged.
 An extra scaling unit charged can cost more than $50.
-It is critical to scrutinize your bill and watch how long you’ve been in the dentist’s chair.
+Therefore, it is critical to scrutinize your bill and watch how long you’ve been in the dentist’s chair.
+I’ve caught the dentist charging an extra scaling unit on many occasions.
+I’m quick to point it out, and they apologize profusely, claiming it was a mistake and reverse the charges.
+I’m not claiming that dentists are dishonest, but most people don’t check their bill every visit, or ever.
+This is a practice I highly recommend unless you’re not opposed to giving your dentist a $50+ gratuity every visit.

 There are many areas on your plan that can be subject to abuse.
-One of the most important preventative measures is education and communication to employees on how to become better consumers of health and dental products and services.
+One of the most important preventative measures is educating employees on becoming better consumers of health and dental products and services.
 When everyone realizes that they can positively impact the bottom line, employees tend to be the protectors of the plan instead of the abusers of the plan.